Freedom! '90: Music video

 The video was directed by David Fincher, who had also directed videos by Madonna, Billy Idol, Aerosmith, and Paula Abdul (who choreographed George Michael's Faith Tour).
 His team for the multi-day "Freedom!
 '90" shoot included Camilla Nickerson, who later became a Vogue contributing editor, as the clothes stylist, hair stylist Guido and makeup artist Carol Brown.
 Cinematographer Mike Southon shot the video in a vast building in the London Borough of Merton that Nickerson says exhibited "a grandeur and a Blade Runner feel".
 Despite not appearing in the video, Michael was on set.

 The 92-sketch storyboard called for each model to film on separate days, except for Evangelista and Turlington, who appear in a scene together.
 Each model was assigned a verse to lip-synch, while for the song's chorus, Fincher envisioned the three iconic items from Michael's 1987 music video "Faith" that had come to symbolize his public image at the time: his leather jacket, a Wurlitzer jukebox, and guitar, exploding in a ball of flame, except the leather jacket, at each occurrence of the word "freedom" during the chorus.
 Before the chorus, the leather jacket was simply ignited and burned.
 Whereas "Faith" had opened with a jukebox phonograph needle touching a vinyl record, "Freedom!
 '90" opens with a compact disc player's laser beam reading a CD, after Evangelista turns on the CD player.
-In a 2004 interview with Adam Mattera for UK magazine Attitude, Michael reflected on the significance of the video's symbolism: "By the end of the Faith tour I was so miserable because I absolutely knew that I was gay...
+In a 2004 interview with Adam Mattera for Attitude magazine, Michael reflected on the significance of the video's symbolism: "By the end of the Faith tour I was so miserable because I absolutely knew that I was gay...
 I didn't suddenly want to come out.
 I wanted to do it with some kind of dignity.
 So I thought 'okay, you have to start deconstructing this whole image.'"